MacLemon/CongressChecklist/README.md

 - Duct tape or gaffer tape (vital)
 - Knitting/sewing needles and yarn (for guerrilla knitting/yarn bombing)
 - More cable ties, maybe in a different colour
-- A blanket
-- A pillow (and sleeping bag/camping mat if you intend to sleep at the gym or in heaven)
 - Velcro straps to mount things to other things or people to things
 - Your favourite tea/coffee for [Coffeenerds](39)
 	- reusable coffee mug to get your coffee @[coffeenerds](39) as environment friendly as possible!